SoaringMoon/WaifuNetwork/Archive/Threads/RoboWaifu personality thread.md

 # 20
 >>491
 My very first post on here was >>24
-[spoiler] it's crazy to think how much we've grown in less than 2 weeks. nearly 500 posts? that's about 50 posts a day.  [/spoiler]
+%% it's crazy to think how much we've grown in less than 2 weeks. nearly 500 posts? that's about 50 posts a day.  %%
 >>492
-BASTE BOARD OWNER. [spoiler] Have you ever considered cracking open a cold one with Aux? [/spoiler]
+BASTE BOARD OWNER. %% Have you ever considered cracking open a cold one with Aux? %%

 # 21
 from >>2050